200 rescued from Maryland elementary school using boats as flood waters started to reach the second floor | News Channel 3-12

 She eventually got to a location where she was able to see her oldest son William, 10, being rescued by a boat.
 She waved and called out to him, but it took her a while to be reunited with both her children, including her youngest son, Quinton, 8, who was also rescued.

-Once they were all reunited at a local church, William was upset, and “clingy,” not that she minded, but Quinton said he had fun, reassuring her after the long ordeal.
+Once they were all reunited at a local church, William was upset, and “clingy,” not that she minded, but his younger brother, Quinton, said he had fun, reassuring her after the long ordeal.

 “His quote was ‘I had the time of my life, until the teacher wouldn’t give us a snack out of the snack bin,’” she said.